Transformer-based Multimodal Change Detection with Multitask Consistency Constraints: Conclusion

 \section{Conclusion}

 The prevailing direction in change detection research is toward achieving higher frequency, finer granularity, and increased dimensionality.
-However, there exists a noticeable gap in the literature pertaining to multimodal and cross-dimensional change detection.
+However, there exists a noticeable gap in the literature {about} multimodal and cross-dimensional change detection.
 In this paper, we presented a novel pipeline for detecting height and semantic change simultaneously from DSM-to-image multimodal data.
 We revealed that the leading change detection methods, including CNN-based and Transformer-based methods, struggled with the conflicts of multitask change detection.
 We proposed a Transformer-based network equipped with multitask consistency constraint, which achieves the best semantic and height change detection performance with limited model complexity.
 We found that the consistency strategy with a small temperature parameter is able to suppress the background noise and leads to sharper results in change regions.
-It can be also seamlessly employed to the other change detection methods and produce promising improvements.
+It can be also seamlessly employed to the other change detection methods and produce promising improvements. {Our dataset and model are poised to become foundational benchmarks for future research within the remote sensing change detection community.
+This work paves the way for a range of intriguing research avenues, such as the exploration of more fine-grained semantic categorizations based on varying scales of height changes, and the integration of currently dominant large pre-trained models into our framework.}

+{However, several unresolved questions persist, including both data and algorithmic aspects.
+Firstly, we have initiated a dataset expansion plan, necessitating enhanced automation in our annotation workflow to accommodate large-scale applications.
+Furthermore, as aforementioned in Section \ref{sec_compare}, we need to delve deeper into addressing the substantial class imbalance issue with various strategies, including refining training metrics, implementing data augmentation techniques, and optimizing the architecture.
+Additionally, leveraging the power of state-of-the-art large pre-trained models could lead to a more efficient training process and improved generalization.}